-Carol Shanklin, dean of K-State’s Graduate School and professor of Dietetics, has served the dietetics profession for more than 25 years.
-As dean of the Graduate School, Shanklin coordinates all aspects of graduate education at K-State, including recruitment and retention of graduate students, recruitment and professional development activities, promoting graduate and professional education and coordinating professional development and the Summer Undergraduate Research Program.
+Carol Shanklin, dean of Kansas State University's Graduate School and professor of dietetics, has served the dietetics profession for more than 25 years.
+As dean of the Graduate School since 2009, Shanklin coordinates all aspects of graduate education at K-State, including recruitment and retention of graduate students, recruitment and professional development activities, promoting graduate and professional education, and coordinating professional development and the Summer Undergraduate Research Program.

 She represents the Graduate School on numerous university committees and task forces.
 She continues to mentor graduate students and supports K-State's Graduate Student Council as co-advisor.
-She currently serves as member of the Council of Graduate Schools Research and Information Services Committee, as chair of the Great Plains Interactive Distance Education Alliance graduate deans team and as cabinet representative and past chair of the Kansas Graduate Deans Council.
+She currently serves as a member of the Council of Graduate School's research and information services committee, as chair of the Great Plains Interactive Distance Education Alliance graduate deans team and as cabinet representative and past chair of the Kansas Graduate Deans Council.

-Since joining K-State in 1990, Shanklin has taught master's and doctoral courses in food service and hospitality management, and she has mentored many graduate students.
-She was named dean of the Graduate School in January 2009.
+Since joining K-State in 1990, Shanklin has taught master's and doctoral courses in foodservice and hospitality management.
+She has mentored many graduate students.

 Ph.D. in Home Economics, Food Systems Administration, University of Tennessee, Knoxville, 1976